araobp/pic-mcu/BLINKERS.md

 Note 2: ST25DV-I2C can detect that a smart phone is in its proximity, and report the event to a host MCU via GPO.

-Although dynamic NFC tags is interesting, I would use QR codes rather than dynamic NFC tags for some reasons in this use case.
+Although dynamic NFC tags are interesting, I would rather use QR codes or static NFC tags than dynamic NFC tags for some reasons in this project.